 Early Gender Prediction

 Anticipating a baby's gender has captured the imaginations of expecting parents for ages, and countless theories and myths have sprung up around predicting a baby's gender via external means.
 Many of these are nothing more than science-less superstition, but the Nub Theory is one method that, when done properly, really can be quite reliable.
 This technique involves determining the sex of the baby at an early scan experience by examining the angle and alignment of the genital tubercle, known as the 'nub'.
-In this guide you will learn all about Nub Theory, the science behind it, examples you can see on real ultrasounds and how accurate it is, helping you to determine your babies gender more accurately than many other prenatal methods.
+In this guide you will learn all about Nub Theory examples, the science behind it, examples you can see on real ultrasounds and how accurate it is, helping you to determine your babies gender more accurately than many other prenatal methods.

 What is the Nub Theory?